Search: 299 results

 Verse ConceptsMarshesMen DeceivingFriends Failing

-And in the eleventh year of Zedekiah, in the fourth month, the ninth day of the month, the city was broken into.
+and in the eleventh year of Zedekiah, in the fourth month, on the ninth day of the month, they breached the wall and broke into the city.

 Verse ConceptsBattering ramsMonth 4Destruction Of JerusalemDestruction Of Jerusalem's WallYears Of Zedekiah